hackclub/jams/jams/singles/web-ar/en-US.md

 ## Prerequisites

 You should have a basic understanding of HTML, CSS, and JavaScript.
-You know what they say, if you can say "Hello, World!" in these languages, you're ready to conquer the AR world.
+If you can say "Hello, World!" in these languages, you're ready to conquer the AR world.

 ![https://cloud-4vl3zrzew-hack-club-bot.vercel.app/6image__1_.gif](https://cloud-4vl3zrzew-hack-club-bot.vercel.app/6image__1_.gif)